NiryoRobotics/ned_ros/sphinx_doc/source/simulation.rst

 With physics - Simulation
 --------------------------------------

-For the simulation, Ned use Gazebo, a well known tool among the ROS community.
+For the simulation, Ned uses Gazebo, a well known tool among the ROS community.
 It allows:

 * Collision.